MrGibbage/fll-pybricks-vscode-tutorial/clone-push.md

 At this point you may get a message that you need to authenticate with GitHub.
 Just click through and follow the instructions.
 If that all works, then you are fully connected to GitHub.

+Finally, you may get some type checking warnings in VS Code, alerting you to some problems when using the pybricks Axis and Color classes.
+Just use the special comment `# type: ignore` to make VS Code (or more accurately, Pylance) ignore the error.

 [Next: Updating Team mission code (pulls and pushes)](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/update-team-mission-code.md)